Reading time:

 • Fish for omega-3 fatty acids

-In addition, healthy alternatives should also be considered for snacks and snacks: Sliced fruit and vegetables instead of sugary baked goods, nuts, yoghurt or whole grain crackers can satisfy a small snack in between meals.
+Healthy alternatives should also be considered for snacks and in-between meals: Sliced fruit and vegetables instead of sugary baked goods, nuts, yogurt or wholemeal crackers can satisfy small hunger pangs in between meals.
 Changing your diet often sounds like a big task.
-It is important to make a start here and build new habits step by step - and even a piece of dark chocolate is sometimes okay.
+It's important to make a start and build up new habits step by step - and even a piece of dark chocolate is sometimes okay.

 Factors influencing weight loss in multiple sclerosis

-Depending on the origin and extent of weight loss, eating smaller meals throughout the day can help.
+Depending on the origin and severity of the weight loss, it can help to eat smaller meals throughout the day.
 Mindful eating can also be helpful in establishing a healthy relationship with food.
-You pay attention to all sensory impressions that affect you when you eat: What does the food look like?
+You pay attention to all the sensory impressions that affect you when you eat: What does the food look like?
 What does it smell like?
-What does it feel like?
-And what does it taste like?
-Also try to slow down your eating speed so that you can fully concentrate on your sensory experiences.
+How does it feel?
+And how does it taste?
+Also try to slow down your eating speed so that you can concentrate fully on the sensory impressions.

-Dietary supplements such as shakes can help you consume calories and nutrients without having to eat a lot.
-This can be helpful if, for example, there is a lack of appetite or swallowing problems.
-If you still have problems with your weight even after a change, the symptoms should be discussed with the treating doctor.
+Food supplements such as shakes can help you to consume calories and nutrients without having to eat a lot.
+This can be helpful if, for example, you lack appetite or have difficulty swallowing.
+If you still have problems with your weight even after changing your diet, you should discuss the symptoms with your doctor.

-Multiple sclerosis can result in both weight gain and loss.
-Depending on your symptoms, dietary changes, physical activity, changes in medication, or even dietary supplements can help to normalize your weight.
-Your plan should always be discussed with your doctor so that you don't stress yourself too hard and worsen your symptoms in the worst case.
-Weight change should also be a long-term goal.
-Small changes that are retained are more effective than large ones that are discarded after a short period of time.
+Multiple sclerosis can cause both weight gain and weight loss.
+Depending on your symptoms, a change in diet, physical activity, a change in medication or dietary supplements can help to normalize your weight.
+Your plan should always be discussed with your doctor so that you don't put too much strain on yourself and, in the worst case, worsen your symptoms.
+Changing your weight should also be a long-term goal.
+Small changes that are maintained are more effective than large ones that are discarded after a short time.